-How long will my child have to wear braces, and how much will it cost?
+How long will my child have to wear braces?

 Every case is different, of course, but most kids wear braces for one to three years.
-The cost ranges from $1,800 to $6,500.
-Your orthodontist can give you a better estimate after examining your child's teeth, including x-rays.
+Your orthodontist can give you a cost estimate after examining your child's teeth, including using x-rays.

 American Dental Association.
 Braces and Orthodontics. http://www.ada.org/2598.aspx